k4rtik/pydf-pypi/README.md

 **NOTE**: *This repo is used for generating a [PyPI package](https://pypi.python.org/pypi/pydf) for [pydf tool](http://kassiopeia.juls.savba.sk/~garabik/software/pydf/) written by [Radovan Garabík](http://kassiopeia.juls.savba.sk/~garabik/).
 This makes it possible to install pydf with the familiar `pip` command.
 I have not written 'pydf'; I just hope to maintain the package and possibly fix some bugs.
 Improvements to `setup.py` and related files are welcome in the form of PRs. --k4rtik*

-Original README with some additional formatting follows:
+Original README with some additional formatting and screenshots follow.

 ---